Can an eSIM be hacked? Dangers, signs, and protecting your eSIM

 Can eSIMs be hacked?

-Hackers can target eSIMs in many different ways, often involving some form of social engineering.
+Hackers can target eSIMs in many ways, though most involve some form of social engineering.
 Here’s a quick summary of the attacks eSIM users should be aware of.

 eSIM swapping

-SIM (and eSIM) swapping is when someone tricks your phone company into moving your phone number to a new SIM they can control.
-The culprits then have your phone number, which can get them into your accounts and lead to all kinds of trouble.
+SIM (and eSIM) swapping is an attack in which someone tricks your phone company into moving your phone number to a new SIM that they control.
+The attackers then have your phone number, which can be used to access accounts, reset passwords, and launch phishing scams against other people.

-Ultimately, it boils down to the authentication process on the network provider’s end.
-The more rigorous the authentication process — the harder it will be for hackers to convince the network they’re the actual user.
+Ultimately, the risk here comes down to the authentication process on the network provider’s end.
+The more rigorous the authentication process, the harder it will be for hackers to convince the network they’re the real user.

 Malware attacks

-While a malware infection won’t always be linked to eSIM hacking, having malware on your device may make it easier for hackers to access and tamper with your eSIM.
+A malware infection won’t always lead to eSIM hacking, but having malware on your device can make it easier for hackers to access and tamper with your eSIM.

-Malware infections can happen in many ways, from opening an infected email attachment to visiting a malware-ridden site.
-When the malware infects a user’s device, it typically targets the weak spots in the device’s operating system — and may eventually allow the attackers to gain control over your eSIM.
+Malware infections can happen in many ways, from opening an infected email attachment to visiting a malicious website.
+When the malware is installed on a user’s device, it typically targets the weak spots in the operating system and can eventually let attackers gain control over the eSIM.

 Firmware security gaps

-Hackers are clever.
-They know that people are always “in the middle of something,” making them delay their software updates.
-While eSIM updates are typically carried out remotely by the provider, users are still responsible for installing firmware updates.
+Updating operating systems and software is essential for eSIM safety.
+While eSIM updates are typically carried out remotely by the provider, users are still responsible for installing firmware updates on their device.
 If they forget to do so or keep putting it off for weeks, an attacker could use unpatched security gaps to hack into the eSIM.

-Some network providers use robust encryption to safeguard data while it travels.
+• Strong encryption.
+Some network providers use encryption to safeguard data while it travels.
 Encryption is a sophisticated process that scrambles your data to make it unreadable to hackers and snoopers.
-While not all providers use this technology, the ones that do massively improve eSIM user security.
+Not all providers use this technology, but the ones that do massively improve eSIM user security.

-eSIM providers typically use advanced authentication methods to verify that the user is who they claim to be.
-These authentication methods may include passphrases, security tokens, or biometric data (like your face ID).
-So if a hacker tried to activate your eSIM on a new device, the provider would (hopefully) catch this in the authentication process.
+• Strong authentication. eSIM providers typically use advanced authentication methods to verify that the user is who they claim to be.
+These authentication methods may include passphrases, security tokens, or biometric data (like facial recognition).
+If a hacker tries to activate your eSIM on a new device, the provider is more likely to catch this in the authentication process.

 What can a hacker do with your eSIM?

 Hacking into an eSIM is a tough job — so why would a hacker go through all the trouble?
-Well, taking control of your eSIM may unlock doors to several accounts at once, giving hackers better chances of succeeding.
-Here’s what someone may be able to do with a hacked eSIM.
+Well, taking control of your eSIM could unlock doors to several accounts at once, giving hackers better chances of succeeding in future attacks.
+Here’s what someone may be able to do with a hacked eSIM:

 • Access your authentication codes.
-Two-factor authentication (2FA) is meant to protect your accounts from hackers, so the thought of them using it against you may send shivers down your spine.
-But if a hacker has managed to hack into your eSIM, they may be able to access your one-time codes and unlock your accounts (such as banking, social media, and email).
+Two-factor authentication (2FA) is meant to protect your accounts from hackers, but it’s not a perfect solution.
+If a hacker has managed to hack into your eSIM, they may be able to access your one-time codes and unlock your accounts (such as banking, social media, and email).

 • Get your texts.
 Someone hacking into your eSIM is a huge privacy risk because they may be able to receive texts, photos, and videos meant for your phone number.
 You may think: “Who sends text messages these days?
 It’s all about instant messaging!”
-Well, because that’s also tied to your phone number, our IM apps would be accessible, too.
+Well, because those are also tied to your phone number, your messaging apps would be accessible, too.

 Signs that your eSIM may be hacked